-Paul Rapisarda, our Chief Financial Officer and Secretary, also serves as Chief Financial Officer at Lionheart Capital and Out of the Box Ventures, a position he has held since 2019.
+Paul Rapisarda, our Chief Financial Officer and Secretary, has also served as Chief Financial Officer at Lionheart Capital and Out of the Box Ventures since 2019.
 Mr. Rapisarda is an experienced public company C-suite executive and investment banking professional with more than 25 years working in and for a variety of public and private companies.
 Prior to joining Lionheart Capital in June 2019, he served as Chief Financial Officer at Etrion Corp.
 (TSX:ETX), a dual-listed (Canada/Sweden) solar energy development company from October 2015 to December 2017.
 Etrion Corp. is part of The Lundin Group, a portfolio of 13 public companies in the energy and mining sectors with a combined market capitalization in excess of \$16 billion, started or sponsored by the Lundin family.
 Mr. Rapisarda was responsible for managing all finance functions, including financial reporting, treasury & cash management, corporate finance, regulatory/SEC compliance matters and investor relations.
 Prior to this, Mr. Rapisarda worked for Garrison Capital Advisors LLC, a financial advisory and consulting services company.
 From 2008 to 2014, he worked for another dual-listed company (Canada/United States), Atlantic Power Corporation (NYSE:AT), most recently serving as Executive Vice President-Commercial Development.
-The company was a portfolio company controlled by Arclight Capital Partners, a private equity firm with \$10.4 billion merger with Capital Power Income L.P. and had primary responsibility for the investment of over \$1.2 billion in capital from 2008-2012.
-Prior to Atlantic Power, Mr. Rapisarda worked for over 20 years in investment banking and private equity for several firms, including Compass Advisers LLP, Schroders, Merrill Lynch and BT Securites.
+The company was a portfolio company controlled by Arclight Capital Partners, a private equity firm with \$10.4 billion of assets under management and a focus on the energy sector.
+He was a key member of the executive team that successfully engineered the \$1.8 billion merger with Capital Power Income L.P. and had primary responsibility for the investment of over \$1.2 billion in capital from 2008-2012.
+Prior to Atlantic Power, Mr. Rapisarda worked for over 20 years in investment banking and private equity for several firms, including Compass Advisers LLP, Schroders, Merrill Lynch and BT Securities.
 He has also acted as a board member at several emerging growth companies, primarily in the energy, technology and infrastructure sectors.
-Mr. Rapisarda has a B.A. from Amherst College and an M.B.A. from the Harvard Business School.